sagemath/git-developer-guide/_sources/manual_git.txt

   your branch.
 May contain further slashes, but spaces are not allowed.

 Your first step should be to put your chosen name into the "Branch:" field on the trac ticket.
-To push your branch to trac you now use either::
+To push your branch to trac you then use either::

-    [user@localhost sage]$ git push --set-upstream trac my_branch:u/user/description
+    [user@localhost sage]$ git push --set-upstream trac HEAD:u/user/description

 if you started the branch yourself and do not follow any other branch, or use::

-    [user@localhost sage]$ git push my_branch:u/user/description
+    [user@localhost sage]$ git push trac HEAD:u/user/description

 if your branch already has an upstream branch.
+The ``HEAD`` means that you are pushing the most recent commit (and, by extension, all of its parent commits) of the current local branch to the remote branch.
 The remaining arguments are

-* ``my_branch`` is the name of your local branch,
 * ``user`` is your trac username,
 * ``description`` the description of your branch.